Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

-My Cardiac Issue Story in a Nutshell
+My Cardiac Issues in a Nutshell

-About ten years ago I had a very unusual experience in which I fell asleep sitting up in a chair, while my three children played nearby in our above-ground pool.
+About ten years ago, I had a very unusual experience in which I fell asleep sitting up in a chair while my three children played nearby in our above-ground pool.

-My children thought that I was just taking a well-deserved nap, and so decided to leave me sleeping while they came inside to clean-up from their swimming.
+My children thought that I was just taking a well-deserved nap and so decided to leave me sleeping while they came inside to clean up from their swimming.
 None of them were worried that something might be wrong.

-In about two months, it will be a year since I have had the implant, but we have already discussed having an EP (Electrophysiology) study done.
+In about two months, it will be a year since I have had the implant, but we have already discussed having an EP (electrophysiology) study done.

-What Is The Implantable Cardiac Loop Recorder?
+What Is the Implantable Cardiac Loop Recorder?

 The loop recorder can be referred to as an: